easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     stack it is nearly impossible to replace an installation that fails for some users outside maintenance intervals.

--   The central software team may be small, but the consortium agreement states that the consortium countries also have to assist in providing support.
+-   The central support team may be small (the above 9 FTE), but the LUMI consortium agreement states that the consortium countries also have to assist in providing support.
 Given that neither the LUMI User Support Team members nor the local support teams are employees of CSC this also means that much of the application support has to be delivered with very little